 CPDUI – Continuing Professional Development Under the Influence

 An evening of mandatory legal edu-tainment with The Chaser’s Julian Morrow.

 Public information sessions on proposed new system for managing and conserving Aboriginal cultural heritage

 Find out about the proposed new system for managing and conserving Aboriginal cultural heritage and provide feedback on the draft legislation by taking part in public information sessions, workshops and webinars.

 Environmental Justice Conference 2017

-The 2017 conference will provide a retrospective look at environmental justice scholarship and activism and the prospects and themes for current and future work in the field.
+The conference will look at environmental justice scholarship and activism and the prospects and themes for current and future work in the field.